OrestTa/repporter/README.md

 Bonus: The attestation can be externally verified by auditing the open source frontend code of the attestation.

 The main advantage of Repporter is it's simple and lightweight implementation.
 All that is needed to verify whether the same entity controls the two identities is a transaction hash.
 This hash proves that the Repporter smart contract has signed a message that maps the two identities.
-The mapping mechanism relies on an open-source frontend that can be audited and verified and standard firebase functionalities.
-Whilst this requires some trust, it is minimised through open-sourcing and a frontend-heavy implementation.
+The mapping mechanism relies on an open-source smart contract, frontend and backend, using standard OAuth functionalities for the centralised web2 service interaction.
+Whilst this requires some trust, it is reduced through open-sourcing and a frontend-heavy implementation.
 The trust that is needed is that the Repporter backend correctly verifies the OAuth token.

 Why care about UX?